scoogii/init.vim/README.md

-# init.vim
+# Christian's Neovim configuration

-Neovim Config File
+This is my Neovim configuration file :D